owhonda-moses/WeRateDogs--Data-Wrangling/README.md

 For the analysis, I decided to research the most popular breed of dog and the factors that determine how many retweets and likes a tweet could receive; and so, I set out to address these research questions by gaining more insights into the data.

 ### KEY FINDINGS
-From our insights and visualizations, we deduced that the `Golden Retriever` is the most popular breed of dog and typically, variables such as _dog breed_ and _dog stage_ are determinants of number of likes and/or retweets.
+From the insights and visualizations, it can be deduced that the `Golden Retriever` is the most popular breed of dog and typically, variables such as _dog breed_ and _dog stage_ are determinants of number of likes and/or retweets.

 ### STORAGE
 The cleaned master DataFrame was saved in a CSV file as ‘twitter_archive_master.csv’.

-#### LIBRARIES USED
+#### PACKAGES USED:

 - JuPyter notebook
 - pandas